This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 Whatever you’re planning to write about, somebody else has already written it.

-How do you plan to promote your content?
+👉How do you plan to promote your content?
 How much time can you dedicate to that?
-How many people are likely see it?
+How many people are likely to see it?
 How exactly will you grow your audience so more people will?

 Now that I’ve properly warned you, let’s talk about why you should be blogging.

 If you don’t want to start a podcast or a YouTube channel, if you’re not ready to write a best selling book, if giving Ted talks is not your thing―you’ll need some other way to demonstrate your expertise and establish trust and credibility if you want to attract the right clients to you.
-A blog is a great way to do that.
+A blog is a great way for a small business to do that.